Vin de Noix Recipe – Walnut Wine

 Green walnuts for walnut wine

-This wine is traditionally made in June when the walnuts are green and Donna says you should always make sure you pick the walnuts before July 14.
+Vin de noix is traditionally made in June when the walnuts are green and tradition says you should always make sure you pick the walnuts before July 14.

 It’s certainly a potent mix and will pack a punch at any time of the year but is always good at Christmas or New Year when the full taste has had time to develop and its guaranteed to enliven the party!